-This guide will walk you through how to determine which document automation or document generation product is best for you.
+This guide will walk you through how to determine which document automation solution or document generation product is best for you.
 No one product, not even ours, is best for all use cases.

-This guide only discusses the template design component.
+This guide only discusses the document template design component.
 While just a part of any solution, this is generally the most important part as it’s where the lion’s share of users’ time will be spent and limitations in this restrict the types of documents that can be created.

 Document Automation (also known as document assembly) is the design of systems and workflows that assist in the creation of electronic documents.
 These include logic-based systems that use segments of preexisting text and/or data to assemble a new document.